charlie-yao/react-aria-widgets/packages/react-aria-widgets/README.md

 For example, certain patterns rely on styling to handle some of the key features that define that pattern.
 One instance is the accordion pattern - without styles, expanding/collapsing the constituent sections wouldn't behave properly.
 However, React ARIA Widgets provides **no** default styles.

-Still, since React ARIA Widgets already provides state management and aims to maximize compatibility with the variety of CSS libraries, frameworks, etc., in the front-end ecosystem, building fully working implementations of each pattern can be as simple as passing in some `className` props using your framework of choice.
+Still, React ARIA Widgets provides state management and aims to maximize compatibility with the variety of CSS libraries, frameworks, etc., in the front-end ecosystem.
+Building fully working implementations of each pattern can be as simple as passing in some `className` props using your framework of choice.

 For more information, see [React ARIA Widgets](https://www.charlieyao.com/react-aria-widgets).